UniversalDependencies/docs/_hu-dep/expl.md

 shortdef: 'expletive'
 ---

-This document is a placeholder for the language-specific documentation for `expl`.
+This relation is not relevant in Hungarian.